'School of Rock - The Musical' to open on Broadway in 2015

-NEW YORK (Reuters) - The stage adaptation of the hit 2003 film “School of Rock,” about a wannabe rock star who works as a substitute teacher and forms a rock band with his students, will open on Broadway next year, its producers said on Thursday.
+NEW YORK, Dec 18 (Reuters) - The stage adaptation of the hit 2003 film “School of Rock,” about a wannabe rock star who works as a substitute teacher and forms a rock band with his students, will open on Broadway next year, its producers said on Thursday.

 “School of Rock - the Musical,” which will begin previews in November and is set to open on Dec.
 6, 2015, will feature songs from the film and new music by Andrew Lloyd Webber, and a book by Julian Fellowes, the creator of the acclaimed period television drama “Downton Abbey.”